mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 I am using SpiralLinux Debian Cinnamon, which formats FS to BTRFS and has snapper rollback in the GRUB menu !

-Many many thanks to the OpenSUSE GeckoLinux dev for coming up with the amazing SpiralLinux.
+Many many thanks to the GeckoLinux dev for coming up with the amazing SpiralLinux.

 https://spirallinux.github.io/#download